Clinical activities | Teaching and training | Resources

 Teaching and training

-- Currently one of five centres in South Africa with a dedicated paediatric oncology training post.
+- We are currently one of five centres in South Africa with a dedicated paediatric oncology training post.

 - The post follows international training guidelines.

-The team regards training as an essential way to improve care to children with haematologic and malignant conditions.
-We are keen to set up links with other centres throughout Africa and to offer training experiences either through attachments to our department or through invited training workshops.
+- The team regards training as an essential way to improve care to children with haematologic and malignant conditions.

 Oncology Unit timetable